sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

     In the **Recipients** section, enter your login ID (email).

+    In this tutorial, to complete the process, you will play the dual role of Supplier and Seller.
+Hence, you would map your email ID in the Notification Form as well.

     <!-- border -->![9.4](9.4.png)

-7. Configure the inputs of **Order Approval Form**.Navigate to Inputs and map the fields accordingly.
+8. Configure the inputs of **Order Confirmation Form**.
+Navigate to Inputs and map the fields accordingly.

     <!-- border -->![9.5](9.5.png)

->Note that the Approval Form will still have an error (red circle with X) because we have not yet configured the Reject path.
-We will do this later.
+    >Please note that the Approval Form will still have an error (red circle with X) because you have not yet configured the Reject path.
+You will do this later.

 ### Create and configure Order Rejection Notification through an Email

+Notifications can be sent via an Email or to the SAP Build Inbox of the Seller.
+Before adding mail notifications to a process, you must first configure your SMTP mail destinations for SAP Build Process Automation.
+Please refer to the pre-requsites to learn how to configure SMTP destination to send mail notifications.

-In this step,you will send out an email notification if the order is rejected.
+In this step, you will send out an email notification to the Seller if the Sales order is rejected.
+You need to configure the mail server to use the Mail Artifact.

-1. Select the **Approval Form** and add **Mail** to the Rejection node.
+1. Select the **Approval Form** in the canvas and add **Mail** to the Rejection node.

     <!-- border -->![Mail_1](Mail_1.png)

-2. Once you have successfully added Mail, let's configure **Mail Header** and **Mail Body**.
+2. Once you have successfully added Mail, you will configure **Mail Header** and **Mail Body**.

-    In the **To** section, enter the your personal or work email address – **NOT** the email of the user you used to sign into the lobby.
+    In the **To** section, enter your personal or work email address – **NOT** the email of the user you used to sign into the lobby.

-    >Our SAP Build Process Automation is connected to an SMTP (i.e., mail) server and this process will send out a real email, so you want to enter an email address that you can check – **NOT** the email of the user you used to sign into the lobby.
+    >Our SAP Build Process Automation is connected to a SMTP (i.e., mail) server and this process will send out a real email, so you want to enter an email address that you can check – **NOT** the email of the user you used to sign into the lobby.

     In the **Subject** section, enter **Order Rejection Notification**.